Source: A Place for Mom

 To avoid potential problems, help your parents remember important dates instead of getting upset or frustrated with them if they forget.
 Is there a milestone they want to be around for, such as an anniversary, graduation or wedding?
 Then bring it up!
 Even if your parent has not been diagnosed with Alzheimer’s or dementia, living with memory loss can be very difficult for elderly adults to deal with.

 Aging is a difficult process for everyone.
 Many older adults are living with dementia or mental health issues, including anxiety.
-Taking time to understand how your parents might be feeling and realizing that their autonomy is important to them can help reduce a lot of negative emotions.
+The final communication tip for aging parents is to take time to understand how your parents might be feeling.
+Realize that their autonomy is important to them can help reduce a lot of negative emotions.
 Modigliani says to ask yourself: Are they acting this way out of habit, to assert independence, or because they’re depressed or confused or have dementia?
 What are they afraid of?

 About The GreenFields Continuing Care Community

 The GreenFields Continuing Care Community provides for the physical, social, and spiritual needs of residents in a Christian environment.
 In addition to skilled nursing, subacute rehabilitation, and outpatient therapy at GreenField Health & Rehabilitation Center, The GreenFields offers a variety of living arrangements and support levels based on individual needs.
 This includes independent living apartments in GreenField Manor; assisted living apartments in GreenField Court; and memory care and enhanced assisted living in GreenField Terrace.